 Red lines that are not specifically splinter hemorrhages are referred to medically as longitudinal erythronychia, translating to red streaks.

-Red streaks can have a raised bit of fingernail over them, forming a ridge, especially when they have existed for a long time.
-The raised bit is thinner than the rest of the fingernail and covers the abnormal cells that apparently arise from vascular swelling.
+Red streaks can raise a bit of fingernail over themselves, forming a ridge, especially when they have existed a long time.
+The raised bit is thinner than the rest of the fingernail and covers abnormal cells that arise from vascular swelling.